What to pack for Barcelona in September

 Things to Consider When Packing for a Trip to Barcelona

-- What are you planning to do in Barcelona: Your Barcelona packing list should reflect the activities and events/festivals that you are planning to do.
+- What are you planning to do in Barcelona?
+Your Barcelona packing list should reflect the activities and festivals that you are planning to attend.
 Like, carry a nice black dress for fancy dinners, hiking clothes when you visit the trails, accessories for the festivals, beachwear, etc.

-Barcelona Packing List: What to wear in Barcelona in September to early fall
+Barcelona Packing Lists: What to wear in Barcelona in September to early fall

 - 2-3 tops, airy blouses, shirts